Financial Poise

 Private equity investments require a great deal of due diligence to evaluate fund managers and potential deals.
 The process can be time-consuming and arduous.
 Many RIAs lack the resources to complete such due diligence on multiple, individual private equity funds for multiple, individual investors.

 This is another area where things are shifting, though.
-Recent years have seen an uptick in due diligence outsourcing to third-party service providers, decreasing the research and analysis burden for RIAs.
+In recent years, there has been an uptick in due diligence outsourcing to third-party service providers, thus decreasing the research and analysis burden for RIAs.

 Lack of Private Equity Understanding

-It’s not easy to explain private equity to clients, and many RIAs still need more education themselves.
-Although private equity funds have significantly outperformed the S&P 500 over the last decade, some RIAs still lack understanding of their potential risks and rewards.
+It’s difficult to explain private equity to clients, and many RIAs still need more education.
+Although private equity funds have significantly outperformed the S&P 500 over the last decade.
+Some RIAs still lack understanding of their potential risks and rewards.

 Seeking further education could empower RIAs to more comfortably suggest private equity opportunities to their clients.
 Fortunately, with a plethora of resources available online, that education is easier to attain than ever.